notashsoft/nfw/README.md

 # NFW
-a simple PHP framewor that remove Model from MVC architecture for simplicity.
+a simple PHP framework that remove Model from MVC architecture for simplicity.

 in the NFW router launch controller, after controller view will be launched and the last is layout launching.